 The Difference Between Spotting and Bleeding

 Spotting is when you notice a few drops of blood every now and then on your underwear.
-It is not even enough to cover a panty liner.
+It is not enough to cover a panty liner.

 Bleeding is a heavier flow of blood.
 With bleeding, you will need a liner or pad to keep the blood from soaking your clothes.